PlatonB/ld-tools/README-EN.md

 - Working with X and Y chromosomes can be [problematic](https://github.com/samtools/bcftools/issues/1154).
 - The first launch requires a stable Internet connection.
 - Large _ld-triangle_'s heatmaps may not be rendered.

+## Input.
+- Folder with plain tables.
+They must contain a column with rsIDs.
+The position of this column can be any.
+The number of headers is arbitrary, but must be uniform between the tables.
+- Folder for 1000 Genomes data.
+The data shall be downloaded and processed automatically at the first launch.

+## Output.
+### ld_area.
+A separate file is created for each variant.
+Output file contains the source variant and all variants selected for it according to the specified conditions.
+- TSV.
+Default choice.
+Contains r2, D' and the distance between found and requested variant, plus basic annotations of each variant.
+- JSON.
+It is similar to TSV in content, but is more scripting oriented.
+- Column of rsIDs.
+Minimalistic output for annotation from scratch.

+### ld_triangle.
+- LD matrix as heatmap.
+For advanced usage it is possible to derive diagram object in JSON format.
+- LD matrix as table.